saleor/cli/docs/README.md

 Options:
-      --json             Output the data as JSON  [boolean] [default: false] --short            Output data as text  [boolean] [default: false] -u, --instance, --url  Saleor instance to work with  [string] --all              All origins are allowed  [boolean]
+      --json             Output the data as JSON  [boolean] [default: false] --short            Output data as text  [boolean] [default: false] -u, --instance, --url  Saleor instance API URL (must start with the protocol, i.e. https:// or http://)  [string] --all              All origins are allowed  [boolean]
       --dashboard        Only dashboard is allowed  [boolean]
       --selected         Only specified origins are allowed  [array]